ClondonoM/react-tailwind-vet-app/README.md

 ## react-tailwind-vet-app

 Vet appointments App allows you to record the appointments of veterinary patients.
-Data is stored locally .It was created with react and tailwind-css
+Data is stored locally.
+It was created with react and tailwind-css

 ## Getting Started with Create React App